 In order to accommodate for this discrepancy, epoxy mold compound manufacturers introduced curing catalysts to their formulations.
 These catalysts essentially allowed the curing to take place faster while achieving similar glass transition temperatures at lower molding conditions.
 If you have been following the story thus far, you will realize that it was the introduction of these catalysts, that on one hand allowed manufacturers to produce epoxy molding compounds with a higher Tg, but on the other allowed these compounds to be cured at lower molding temperatures.
 Figure 1 shows a contour plot that outlines the Tg development of a typical epoxy mold compound vs cure temperature.

-Please stay tuned for the next part in this series to explore the behaviour of epoxy molding compounds.
+Please stay tuned for the next part in this series to explore the behavior of epoxy molding compounds.